JiananDing0/MIT_6.828/lab2/README.md

 Variable ```end[]``` marks the end of kernel code.
 However, it is written in kernel virtual address.
 We should convert it back to physical address to use it.

 ### Exercise 2-4: Build the paging and mapping system:
-As we know, virtual address mapping is **not** to divide the physical address into several parts and mirroring what was happening at low memory into high memory, that action is meaningless.
+As we know, virtual address mapping is **not** to divide the physical address into several parts and mirroring what was happening at low memory into high memory.
 The actual virtual address mapping is to convert the whole physical memory into virtual memory.
 The size of virtual memory should be the same as physical memory, which is 4GB in this case.
 With the help of mapping, we want to access or allocate any free page at anytime.
 In order to do that, we need to understand the following things.

+Before start, we should first know, **xv6 sets up segments to make virtual and linear addresses always identical**.

 ##### Figure 5-9: Page translation process
 ![](image/Figure5-9.png)